 In addition to the course unit exams, students will be required to take ATI Content Mastery Exams.
 The purpose of these exams is to evaluate the competency of the student's knowledge of critical concepts for entry into professional nursing.
-Students will receive a grade according to the syllabus policy in each course.
 These exams give the student analytics which, compare them on a national level to their peers.
 The ATI Content Mastery Exams will be scheduled by your instructor and may be scheduled outside of your regular course time.
+Students will receive a grade according to their level of performance.